lostatc/skiddie-games/skiddie/descriptions/database_querier.md

 The game starts with a table of data on the left side of the screen.
 This table consists of rows and columns.
 On the right side of the screen is a series of rules.
 The objective of the game is to identify the row in the table that fulfills all of these rules.
-Here is an example of each rule:
+Here is an example of each type of rule:

     quantity >= 29
         The row is greater than or equal to 29 in the "quantity" column.